-You have probably wondered, why do men decide to become donors in a sperm bank?
-A chat with three Danish sperm donors might help us understand some of the thoughts behind the action.
+You have probably wondered, why do men donate sperm?
+A chat with three Danish sperm donors might help us understand why some people choose to donate sperm.

 Jacob, Thomas and Henrik are sperm donors and have decided to dedicate a share of their time to donate sperm at the sperm bank Cryos.
 Jacob is a young medicine student, Thomas is a teacher and a family father, and Henrik works as a butcher.
 We have asked the men about what motivated them to become donors and their thoughts about being donors.

 Why did you decide to become a sperm donor?

 Thomas: “It came about originally because of a long chat I had with my grandfather about being a decent person.
 I didn’t think I was a bad person, but I started to speculate that I could do more, and where I could make a difference.
 I realised that being a sperm donor was one of the things where I could actually make a difference.
 I could actually help childless couples, so they could experience having children.”

 Jacob: “I chose to become a sperm donor because I liked the idea that I could help some people achieve their dream.
 And I believe it’s a brilliant and beautiful thought, to think that I can provide the basis for a new life.
 Naturally, there was a financial aspect to it, and as a student, it’s nice to get a little extra with my student grant allowance.”

 What is your biggest motivation for being a donor?